ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 instead is to allow cooperating client that respect the convention to signal expiration times clearly.

-The `expires` data field contains the timestamp when the message can be deleted.
+The `expires` data field contains the absolute timestamp when, or relative amount of time after reading after which the message can be deleted.
 The semantics of the header are that the message is automatically deleted by the receiving clients at the indicated time without user interaction or network connectivity necessary.